kanpov/ImprovedFood/SECURITY.md

 # Security Policy

 This is a Minecraft mod and not much attention is needed to security.
-I promise that my mods aren't malware and won't damage your system in any way.
+I know that my mods aren't malware and won't damage your system in any way.

+**I do not** take any responsibility over the security of my products as described in the LICENSE.

 ## Supported Versions